timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 of sync.
 Still, including all such deltas can also increase the total data transfer, because it increases the size of the notification file.

-In order to mitigate potential problems, the notification file size SHOULD be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
+In order to mitigate potential problems, the notification file size MAY be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
 Because some RP instances may only sunchronize every 1-2 hours, the RRDP server SHOULD include deltas for at